karamarnell/developers/app/docs/0.2.x/sketch-flow.md

     * `connections_active`: The current number of active client connections including Waiting connections.
     * `connections_accepted`: The total number of accepted client connections.
     * `connections_handled`: The total number of handled connections.
 Generally, the parameter value is the same as accepts unless some resource limits have been reached.
-    * `connections_reading`: The current number of connections where Kong is reading the request header.
+    * `connections_reading`: The current number of connections where Qordoba is reading the request header.
     * `connections_writing`: The current number of connections where nginx is writing the response back to the client.
     * `connections_waiting`: The current number of idle client connections waiting for a request.
 * `database`: Metrics about the database.